particle-iot/docs/src/content/getting-started/configuration/env-vars.md

 ---

 {{!-- BEGIN shared-blurb 79e94a32-654d-4961-8498-5d7969690c4a --}}
-Environment variables are a lightweight, non‑secret, key - value pairs that shape the runtime environment.
+Environment variables are a lightweight, non‑secret, name - value pairs that shape the runtime environment.
 They are ideal for fast, system level adjustments (endpoints, feature flags, polling intervals) without changing firmware.
 Available in the cloud and in the firmware, they allow configuration of both Device OS features and user features in a hierarchical manner from organization, the product, with optional per-device overrides.
 {{!-- END shared-blurb --}}

 The feature is available in Device OS 6.4.0 and later.

 ## Variables

-Environment variables are key - value pairs.
+Environment variables are name - value pairs.

 {{!-- BEGIN shared-blurb 436d14ef-9684-4d3e-85de-72de338ff565 --}}
 - Variable names are uppercase letters, underscores and numbers only, and cannot start with a number.
 - Variable names beginning with `PARTICLE_` are reserved for Particle use.
 - Maximum variable name length: 128 characters.
 - Maximum variable value length: Not limited per variable.
+- The total size of all name - value pairs to be delivered to a device cannot exceed 16 Kbytes.
 {{!-- END shared-blurb --}}

-The total size of all key - value pairs to be delivered to a device cannot exceed 16 Kbytes.
-This includes all variables from the organization, product, and device level.

 ## Hierarchical